nadermasri/hpn-benchmarks/report/benchmarks_report.md

 ## Abstract

-This report documents a two-week research benchmarking study conducted during an internship at Télécom Paris.
+This documents research benchmarking study conducted during an internship at Télécom Paris.
 The study systematically compares two high-performance network transports — RoCEv2 RDMA and kernel TCP — on a back-to-back 100 Gb/s link, evaluating throughput, latency, CPU cost, and collective communication performance via NCCL.

 It is structured in four parts: